Manage delivery schedules – Purchase

 Delivery schedules for subcontract

-A delivery schedule for subcontract consists of two sources of information: Manufacturing order suggestion and Purchase order of the Subcontract type.
-Manufacturing order suggestions will be shown as forecasted requirements while purchase orders for subcontractors will be shown as fixed requirements in the resulting delivery schedule.
+A delivery schedule for subcontract consists of three sources of information: Manufacturing order suggestion, Manufacturing order, and Purchase order of the Subcontract type.
+Manufacturing order suggestions will be shown as forecast requirements while manufacturing orders and purchase orders for subcontractors will be shown as fixed requirements in the resulting delivery schedule.

 Draft and create delivery schedules